 Impairment losses recognised on: Non credit- impaired HK\$ million

-Trade and retention receivables (1.0)
+Trade and retention receivables 4.6

-Other receivables and deposits 1.5
+Other receivables and deposits (0.1)

-Contract assets 5.8
+Contract assets 31.4

-Total 6.3
+Total 35.9

 The Group has applied the simplified approach in HKFRS to measure the loss allowance at lifetime ECL by using a provision matrix on a portfolio basis with reference to the Company's historical and the counterparties' industry default data, among others, historical aging schedules, settlement and default records, industry credit data and default records, and forward-looking information.
 The core inputs of the assessment models are consistent with last year.
-The Group has applied the general approach in HKFRS 9 to measure the 12-month or lifetime ECL with reference to the Company's historical and the counterparties' industry default data, among others, historical aging schedules, settlement and default records, industry credit data and default records, settlement and default records, industry credit data and default records, and forward-looking information.
+The Group has applied the general approach in HKFRS 9 to measure the 12-month or lifetime ECL with reference to the Company's historical and the counterparties' industry default data, among others, historical aging schedules, settlement and default records, industry credit data and default records, and forward-looking information.
 The Group has engaged an independent valuer to perform impairment assessment.
 The core inputs of the assessment models are consistent with last year.